 Understanding what crime charges you’re facing is important.
 Theft is one charge involved with taking another’s property, not to be confused with burglary or robbery.
 Robbery means you take something from someone else that doesn’t belong to you.
 Burglary involves entering someone else’s property without their consent, and Florida criminal law states you don’t necessarily have to take anything.
 These crimes are all different, and punishments for each can vary based on other factors.

 Petty Theft vs. Grand Theft

 There are two types of theft charges in Florida: petty theft and grand theft.
 Petty theft is considered a misdemeanor in the state of Florida.
-The degree of misdemeanor depends on prior theft related convictions and the value of the property.
-Grand theft is considered a felony, and can range from third-degree felony up to a first-degree felony depending on the value of property taken.
+The degree of misdemeanor depends on prior theft-related convictions and the value of the property.
+Grand theft is considered a felony and can range from third-degree felony up to a first-degree felony depending on the value of the property taken.

 Penalties for Petty Theft in Florida

 Penalties for petit theft depend on the value of the property taken and past criminal history of the accused.
 The judge has the right to impose any or all the following penalties for petty theft:

 - Theft of $100 – $300 in value